Vakihito/Face-extraction/README.md

 ## Notebooks

-Since the project is already to extense I tried explaining only the notebooks from V1 face extraction, but for the last topic ( aplication ) I made all versions available.
+Since the project is already too extense I tried explaining only the notebooks from V1 face extraction, but for the last topic ( aplication ) I made all versions available.

 Please see the following tutorial notebooks for a guide on how to use this project
 1. **Image Feature Extraction**